What is BeReal, the social network that challenges Instagram and tries to avoid being a new Clubhouse

 “My friends already had it, but I was putting it off so I wouldn’t have a social media app anymore.
 In the end, the proposal is different from Instagram, where we worry about the angle, the filter and other things because there are a lot of people watching”, says Giuliana.

 The sudden success – and originated outside the universe of the big social networks – is reminiscent of another platform that was very successful last year: the Clubhouse.
-Known for its real-time audio rooms, the American app caused a stir for its innovative format, but after rivals copied the format, it fell out of favor.
+Known for real-time audio rooms, the American app caused a stir for its innovative format, but after rivals copied the format, it fell into disuse.

 This is the challenge of BeReal, whose daily notifications and unfiltered photos are already copied by the two largest platforms on the market: Instagram and TikTok.